 Furthermore, providing health care is not just an obligation of the doctor, but for society as well.
 It is for this reason that Maimonides listed health care first on his list of the ten most important communal services a city must offer its residents if the city is to be found worthy for a great scholar to live there (Mishneh Torah, Hilchot De’ot IV:23).
 As Jews, we believe that the government has an obligation to ensure that all people can access quality, affordable health care.

 The enduring legacy of slavery and more than four hundred years of systemic racism created a public health emergency in the United States.
 Racial inequities – including higher rates of COVID-19 and chronic health conditions, increased incidence of infant and maternal mortality, and the disproportionate impact of police violence on Black, Brown, and Native American communities – pervades our entire society.
-Urge Congress to support the Anti-Racism in Public Health Act of 2020 to declare racism a public health crisis, expand research into the public health impacts of systemic racism, and require the federal government to develop anti-racist public health policy.
+Urge Congress to support the Anti-Racism in Public Health Act to declare racism a public health crisis, expand research into the public health impacts of systemic racism, and require the federal government to develop anti-racist public health policy.

 Mental illness affects millions of people, including millions of young people, in the United States each year.
 Despite this widespread prevalence, mental health is often stigmatized and viewed as less important than physical health.
 Our government must work to ensure that all people can access mental health care.
 The public school system is uniquely positioned to help provide mental health services for young people.